 This stone-style laminate tile floor emulates a cobblestone arrangement.
 A Teflon wear layer ensures durability.
 It's a no-glue, clickable laminate that goes down fast.

 The reason Revolutions installs so quickly is because it comes in planks.
 Each plank is a full 50.5" long, 12.75" wide.
 So, basically, when you lay down a plank, you're laying down 4 "tiles."Continue to 2 of 4 below.

 In our previous image, we saw an example of Mannington Revolutions laminate tile flooring.
 Because I like this Revolutions series so much, I'm including another example here.

 This is plank-style laminate tile flooring.
 Each plank contains 64 smaller "tiles," saving you considerable time during installation.

-It's a handsome laminate tile that should serve you well for years to come.Continue to 4 of 5 below.
+It's a handsome laminate tile that should serve you well for years to come.Continue to 3 of 4 below.

 Copperstone Laminate Tile Floor

 Some of the better styles of laminate tile flooring aren't trying to duplicate anything found in the natural world.
-This Copperstone from Berry Floors is a good example (look up "copperstone" in the dictionary and see if it exists; I dare you).
+This Copperstone from Berry Floors is a good example.

 Plank Laminate Tile Flooring